qmk/qmk_firmware/keyboards/eyeohdesigns/Readme.md

 Stay up to date with my projects on Instagram: @eyeohdesigns

-I post on reddit as /u/joedinkle
+I post on reddit and Geekhack as joedinkle

 ![Longbow](https://i.imgur.com/nZz3tII.jpg)